focardozom/gp/README.md

 This is a detailed list of references that we've used throughout this project.
 These references include research papers, tutorials, and other helpful resources related to Gaussian Processes and their applications.

-Please check out our References document for more information.
+Please check out our [References](https://github.com/focardozom/gp/blob/main/REFERENCES.md) document for more information.

-REFERENCES.md